La Gioconda (opera)

 La Gioconda is an opera in four acts by Amilcare Ponchielli set to an Italian libretto by Arrigo Boito (as Tobia Gorrio), based on Angelo, Tyrant of Padua, a 1835 play in prose by Victor Hugo (the same source Gaetano Rossi had used for his libretto for Mercadante's Il giuramento in 1837).

 First performed in 1876, La Gioconda was a major success for Ponchielli, as well as the most successful new Italian opera between Verdi's Aida (1871) and Otello (1887).
 It is also a famous example of the Italian genre of Grande opera, the equivalent of French Grand-Opéra.

-Ponchielli revised the work twice; the third and final version (that is used to this day) was first performed in 1880.
+Ponchielli revised the work three times; the fourth and final version was first performed in 1879 in Genoa before reaching Milan in 1880 where its reputation as the definitive version was established.
 There are several complete recordings of the opera, and it is regularly performed, especially in Italy.
 It is one of only a few operas that features a principal role for each of the six major voice types.
 The opera also includes the famous ballet Dance of the Hours, often performed separately or in parody.

-Performance history
+Composition and performance history

-La Gioconda was first performed at the Teatro alla Scala, Milan, on 8 April 1876.
-It was especially successful in its third and final version first seen at the same theatre on 28 March 1880.
-The opera had its American premiere at the Metropolitan Opera on 20 December 1883.
+La Gioconda is part of the standard opera repertoire in Italy and is regularly staged at opera houses in that nation.
+Given the large number of personnel and elaborate sets the opera requires, the work is one of the more expensive operas to produce, and as a result, the opera is more frequently performed at opera houses with larger budgets like the Teatro alla Scala in Milan and the Metropolitan Opera in New York City.
+The expense of producing the opera has made it less frequently staged outside of Italy, but it is still part of the Western canon of opera literature on the international stage.

+Initial stagings and revisions in Italy

+La Gioconda was commissioned in 1874 by Giulio Ricordi of the music publishing firm Casa Ricordi.
+Ricordi selected Arrigo Boito to write the libretto for the opera; although he used an anagram of his own name, 'Tobia Gorrio'.
+Boito modeled his construction after the grand opera style of French dramatist Eugène Scribe; employing a historical framework with a wide array of characters that could provide a visual spectacle on stage and opportunities for contrast.
+In the French grand opera tradition the work contains a central ballet and massed choral scenes.